ading2210/shimboot/README.md

 3. Clone this repository and cd into it.
 4. Run `mkdir -P data/rootfs` to make a directory for the rootfs.
 5. Run `sudo ./build_rootfs.sh data/rootfs bookworm` to build the base rootfs.
-6. Run `sudo ./patch_rootfs.sh path_to_shim path_to_reco data/rootfs` to build the base rootfs.
+6. Run `sudo ./patch_rootfs.sh path_to_shim path_to_reco data/rootfs` to patch the base rootfs and add any needed drivers.
-7. Run `sudo ./build.sh image.bin path_to_shim data/rootfs`.
-This will generate a disk image at image.bin.
+7. Run `sudo ./build.sh image.bin path_to_shim data/rootfs` to generate a disk image at `image.bin`.
 8. Flash the generated image to a USB drive or SD card.

+Note that these instructions are currently incomplete.

 ## License:
 ```